Calvin and Hobbes by Bill Watterson for July 08, 2014

 23. Missing large

-RobinOC62 almost 10 years ago
+RobinOC62 over 10 years ago

 Nothing ever stopped my family from talking during a show, which drove me crazy.
 I was so happy when I could afford my own apartment and watch whatever I wanted when I wanted, and no distractions,